omerlandau/FeatureToAdapt/README.md

 ```

-#### This code is heavily borrowed from the baseline [AdaptSegNet]( https://github.com/wasidennis/AdaptSegNet) and [CLAN]( https://github.com/RoyalVane/CLAN).
+#### This code is heavily borrowed from the baselines [AdaptSegNet]( https://github.com/wasidennis/AdaptSegNet) and [CLAN]( https://github.com/RoyalVane/CLAN).
 We also used in some parts pretrained model by [MaxSquareLoss](https://github.com/ZJULearning/MaxSquareLoss)